c-blake/bu/doc/tim.md

-deployments, `tBackground` from Eq.1 is time-varying ([non-stationary](https://en.wikipedia.org/wiki/Stationary_process)) and [heavy-tailed](https://en.wikipedia.org/wiki/Heavy-tailed_distribution) due to **imperfect control over competing load** and **non-independent** due to caches.
+deployments, `tBackground` from Eq.1 is time-varying ([non-stationary](https://en.wikipedia.org/wiki/Stationary_process)) and [heavy-tailed](https://en.wikipedia.org/wiki/Heavy-tailed_distribution) due to **imperfect control over competing load** and **non-independent** due to many caches & queues.
 These traits make both value & error estimates of **flat averages that include ALL OF `noise` mislead**.
 Central measures like the mean (& median) are likely dragged way up.
 Errors in the means just explode.
 Neither converge as you may think from [Limit Theorems](https://en.wikipedia.org/wiki/Central_limit_theorem).
 Even trimmed / outlier-removed averages risk confusing signal & noise (though sometimes the noise *is* the signal[^3]).